Log in · Sign up

 Famous people named Barnes

-Barnes Wallis was an English scientist and engineer known for developing the bouncing bomb used in World War II.
+Barnes Wallis was an engineer and inventor best known for the bouncing bomb and the Wellington bomber.

 Fictional characters named Barnes